 Key principles such as teamwork and commitment are instilled across both sports, with the end results having a major impact on millions of fans across the globe.

-Sir Clive Woodward and Sean Dyche were among the other influential figures to deliver presentations, with the course content supplemented by the contributions of experienced students in Garner’s year, including former Leicester City manager Craig Shakespeare and current England Lionesses boss Phil Neville.
+Sir Clive Woodward and Sean Dyche were among the other influential figures to deliver presentations, with the course content supplemented by the contributions of experienced students in Garner’s year, including ex-Leicester City manager Craig Shakespeare and former England Lionesses boss Phil Neville.

 “There are a number of competencies that you rate yourself on at the start of the course, and then you revisit those throughout the course in terms of experiences gained and things you’ve done to improve them.